DonGuillotine/chatGPT_whisper_AI_voice_assistant/README.md

 -   Recommendations: The Voice Assistant can suggest movies, TV shows, books, and restaurants based on your preferences.

--   Reminders and alarms: You can set reminders and alarms using voice commands, and the Voice Assistant will remind you at the designated time.

 -   Productivity: The Voice Assistant can perform tasks such as creating a to-do list or scheduling an appointment for your calendar.

 -   Entertainment: The Voice Assistant can write poems or tell jokes upon request.